 We think it is our responsibility to point out to any prospective Bar student the fierce competition that exists to secure a pupillage.

-This is something that will intensify as a result of the Coronavirus COVID-19 pandemic, with a number of chambers reducing their pupil intake, cancelling vacancies or deferring pupillages.
+This is something that intensified as a result of the Coronavirus COVID-19 pandemic, with a number of chambers reducing their pupil intake, cancelling vacancies or deferring pupillages.
+As restrictions ease, there are encouraging signs that the availability of pupillages is improving, although competition remains intense.

 What do the statistics tell us?